 Take the St. Mary’s exit of off I-70, after passing through Idaho Springs (which, by the way, is the mother of all post-hiking lunch options.
 Hit up Tommy Knocker’s Brewery, BeauJo’s Pizza, or Smokin Yard BBQ.
-All are epic).
-It’s about an hour drive, depending on traffic.
+All are insanely good).
+It’s about an hour drive, depending on traffic, and Idaho Springs is your last stop for gas, food, and any other necessities.

-Idaho Springs is your last stop for gas, food, and any other necessities.
-The trail does cost money to hike, and you have to leave either cash or a check at the parking lot.
+Hiking St. Mary’s costs $5 per vehicle and you have to leave either cash or a check at the parking lot.
 Amazingly, if you do not have exact change and you leave your mailing address on the provided piece of paper, whoever manages the trail will actually mail you a check in the amount you are owed.
-The cost is $5 per vehicle per day.
-There are trash cans and portapotties at the trailhead, and after that you’re on your own.
+There are trash cans and portapotties at the trailhead, and after that, you’re on your own.

 There are a litany of reasons why you should always stay on a trail and never wander off, but most importantly at St. Mary’s you should stay on the trail because you’re otherwise trespassing on people’s private property.
 It’s always important to be respectful of where you are hiking, but especially important here since again, these people make their home at St. Mary’s.